 Following analysis and consultation with jurisdictional stakeholders, IHACPA developed the risk model with the intention of it applying the funding adjustment to readmissions that have occurred within the same jurisdiction, using the available Medicare PIN until a nationally consistent Individual Healthcare Identifier (IHI) is available.
+Medicare PIN is a unique identifier for individuals that is used as a key by IHACPA when determining which hospital episodes are readmissions.
 Identifying readmissions occurring at a jurisdictional level will allow for the best coverage of readmission episodes and a more robust validation of available data.